MBL-Woods-Hole/anvio-node.js/README.md

 *Use systemd on production system (see anvio.service.TEMPLATE)*

-Place pangenomes in a pangenome directory outside of this app root.
+Place pangenomes in a pangenome directory outside of the nodejs app root.
 And make sure the 'PATH_TO_PANGENOMES' in config.js points to it.
-  The name of the pangenome is important and will be used from the initial url link to the pangenomes directory.
+  The name of the pangenome is important and will be used throughout.
   Also the names of the databases inside the pangenome directory must be the same (PAN.db and GENOMES.db) for every pangenome.